TakeJoshyy/Murphmon/readme.md

 13. You must beat Sabrina before entering the Pokemon Mansion.

 14. Sevii islands are treated as "overworld".
-All items allowed, all exp allowed, etc. You may return to Sevii islands at any point.
-You may use a second HM friend for Rock Smash as needed.
+All items allowed, all exp allowed, etc.
+    - You may return to Sevii islands at any point.
+    - You may use a second HM friend for Rock Smash as needed.

-15. Double battles: you may use any legal second mon you have already caught.
-You may attack freely (Including HM moves) with the second mon and it may hold legal held items.
-You may only have 2 Pokemon in your party.
+15. Double battles:
+    - You may use any legal second mon you have already caught.
+    - You may attack freely with the second mon and it may hold legal held items.
+    - You may only have 2 Pokemon in your party.

-16. All held items found on pivot options, Brockbuddies, HM friend catches are allowed to be kept.
+16. All held items found on pivot options/HM friend catches are allowed to be kept.
 "Catch and release" mon held items are not allowed.
-Purchased/gifted mon's items are not allowed i.e. Magikarp Route 4, Silph Co.
+    - Purchased/gifted mon's items are not allowed i.e. Magikarp Route 4, Silph Co.
 Lapras, Dojo Hitmon.
-You may not catch a wild mon unless it is a pivot option, Brockbuddy, Shiny or needed for HM friend.
+    - You may not catch a wild mon unless it is a pivot option, Shiny, or needed for HM friend.

+# Credits
+ - [iateyourpie](https://www.twitch.tv/iateyourpie) Inspired by Super Kaizo IronMON
+ - [PyroMike](https://github.com/PyroMikeGit) For the Smart AI Randomizer v2
+ - [UTDZac](https://github.com/UTDZac/Ironmon-Tracker) For the Ironmon Tracker

 ### [Top](#murphmon-rules) | [Core Game Rules](#Core-Games-Rules) | [Settings](#settings) | [Fire Red Specifics Rules](#specific-game-rules)